 Catrin Evans, the IOPC Director with responsibility for Dorset Police, said:

-“My sympathies are with Gaia’s family and friends and everyone affected by her sad death.
+“My thoughts continue to be with Gaia’s family and everyone affected by her death.”